-Dissolved Organic Carbon (DOC) is a food supplement, supporting growth of microorganisms, and plays an important role in global carbon cycle through the microbial loop (Kirchman et al., 1991).
+Dissolved Organic Carbon (DOC) is a food supplement, supporting growth of microorganisms, and plays an important role in global carbon cycle through the microbial loop.
 In general, organic carbon compounds are a result of decomposition processes from dead organic matter such as plants.
-When water contacts highly organic soils, these components can drain into rivers and lakes as DOC.
+When water contacts high organic soils, these components can drain into rivers and lakes as DOC.
 DOC is also extremely important in the transport of metals in aquatic systems.
 Metals form extremely strong complexes with DOC, enhancing metal solubility while also reducing metal bioavailability.
 Baseflow concentrations of DOC in undisturbed watersheds generally range from 1 to 20 mg/L carbon.
-Twin Island Lake had a DOC value of 7.2 mg/L in August, 2007.
+Dunn Lake DOC has not been tested.